8 Things Every Business Plan Should Include

 7. Company Financials

 Demonstrating that you have a realistic understanding of your company’s financial needs is essential.
 Even if you have a new business idea and don’t have formal financial statements yet, this sector of your business plan should provide your business’s established budget, cash flow analysis, any income statements and balance sheets you have, and your debt-to-liquidity ratio.
-Don’t forget to factor in business taxes that will impact your company and gauge the frequency with which those taxes will be imposed (some are yearly; others are quarterly).
+Don’t forget to factor in small business tax tips that will impact your company and gauge the frequency with which those taxes will be imposed (some are yearly; others are quarterly).

 Let’s say you are starting a small IT consulting business.
 You may not have much financial data yet, but you do have a wealth of information from companies you have worked for in the past and their technological trends, needs, and financial projections.
 Take this information and make very thorough profit and loss projections for your company based on current, factual industry data.